Biota!: Plan

 Biota! was to be operated by the Zoological Society of London and would have been the world's first aquarium entirely based on the principles of conservation.
 The design for the aquarium incorporated four biomes, each representing an entire ecosystem including trees, other plants, invertebrates, amphibians, reptiles, mammals and birds as well as fish.

 The planned completion date slipped as the Silvertown Quays development struggled to secure funding.
-In June 2008, Building magazine announced that the aquarium was "under review because of the credit crunch", citing the global financial crisis as the reason for the lack of progress on the project.
+In June 2008, Building magazine announced that the aquarium was "under review because of the credit crunch", citing the 2008 financial crisis as the reason for the lack of progress on the project.
 This placed the rest of the development in jeopardy because the planning obligations required the aquarium to be built before the rest of the scheme.
 In September 2009, the landowner London Development Agency withdrew from the agreement, effectively ending the project.

 Biota! would have formed one of the main public attractions of the 60 acre, £1.5 billion development, along with Silvertown Venture Xtreme, an extreme sports and surf centre.